servicebinding/runtime/README.md

 1. Build and Deploy the controller to the cluster:

    Note: The cluster must have [cert-manager](https://cert-manager.io) installed.
-There is a `make cert-manager` target to deploy cert-manager.
+There is a `make deploy-cert-manager` target to deploy cert-manager.

    ```sh
    make deploy